 Now we’re getting into the fun stuff!
 In this part of our series, we’re talking about food.
-We’ll go over what we get to eat to heal on the GAPS diet.
+We’ll go over what we get to eat to make progress on the GAPS diet.

 What food does the GAPS diet include?
 Why does it include them?
 How will they help?
 We’ll answer all of those questions in this part of the series.

-The most important thing to keep in mind as you’re going through the GAPS diet is this: The body can heal.
+The most important thing to keep in mind as you’re going through the GAPS diet is this: As Dr. Natasha says, the body can repair itself.
 It is really amazing!

 Illness and damage can happen very quickly.
-Healing takes time.
-But it will happen!
+Repair takes time.
+But it does happen!

 How long does the GAPS diet take?